TheCalculatorsHub

 Accuracy and Limitations

 The calculator returns a recommended daily target based on population averages for each breed group and size class.
-Individual variation within any breed group can be substantial, and a dog's current fitness level, health conditions, and lifestyle should be used to adjust the target up or down.
-Dogs recovering from surgery, on restricted activity post-fracture, or diagnosed with cardiac or respiratory conditions require exercise plans from a veterinary rehabilitation specialist rather than general population averages.
+Individual variation within any breed group can be substantial, and a dog's current fitness, health conditions, and lifestyle should adjust the target up or down.
+Our dog BMI calculator provides a body condition assessment to help gauge whether current exercise and feeding levels are keeping weight healthy.
+The calculator does not account for environmental conditions such as heat and humidity, which can significantly limit safe exercise duration in brachycephalic breeds and thick-coated northern breeds; at temperatures above 25°C, reduce intensity and duration and ensure water access throughout.
+Dogs recovering from surgery or diagnosed with cardiac or respiratory conditions need exercise plans from a veterinary rehabilitation specialist rather than population averages, as the Small Door Veterinary guide to exercise across life stages sets out.

 Frequently Asked Questions